Alexander CALDER

 Alexander Calder was an American sculptor and painter born in 1898 in Lawnton, Pennsylvania.
-In 1919, he received an engineering degree from Stevens Institute of Technology, Hoboken, New Jersey and from 1923 to 1925, he attended the Art Students League, New York.
-He lived and worked mostly in the United States and in France.
-He died in 1976 in New York City.
+In 1919, he graduated in engineering from Stevens Institute of Technology, Hoboken, New Jersey, and from 1923 to 1925, he attended the Art Students League, New York.
+He lived and worked mainly in the United States and France.
+He died in 1976 in New York.

-Calder is one of the most captivating artists of the twentieth century.
-Best known for his original kinetic sculptures automated by air currents, the “mobiles” and his bright-colored, fanciful abstract tremendous sculptures, or “stabile”, Calder was a great artist with an inexorable inventive mind.
-Informed by a unique hand going against any endeavour at cataloging, his diverse practice also comprised painting, mainly gouache, printmaking, miniatures (including his famous Cirque Calder), children’s book illustrations, theater set design, jewelry design and more.
-His distinct abstract language, brimming with energy and vitality is formed on the instictive use of pure color, gesture, and line, which extends between fine biomorphic shapes and geometric forms, with a palpable sense of animation like the motion in his sculptures.
-Particularly considered for their immediacy and freshness of color, line and form, the gouaches are an complete part of Calder’s body of work, mirroring and stimulating the sculptural practice for which he is universally recognized.
+Calder is one of the most captivating artists of the 20th century.
+Best known for his innovative, kinetic, draught-automated sculptures, or "mobiles", and his huge, abstract, whimsical and vividly colored sculptures, or "stabiles", Calder was a great artist with an inexorable inventiveness.
+Guided by a unique style that defied all attempts at labeling, his diverse practice included painting, gouache, etching, miniatures (including his famous Calder Circus), children's book illustrations, theater set design, jewelry design and more.
+His distinct abstract language, brimming with energy and vitality, is based on the instinctive use of pure color, gesture and line, ranging from fine biomorphic forms to geometrical shapes, with a palpable sense of movement that mirrors his sculptural creations.
+Particularly appreciated for their immediacy and shimmering color, line and form, gouaches are an integral part of Calder's work, both reflecting and stimulating the sculptural practice for which he is universally recognized.

-“Just as one can compose colors, or forms, so one can compose motions”
+"Just as we can compose colors or shapes, we can compose movements."

 -Alexander Calder